 My philosophy is to always simplify business processes to their core functional purpose.
 Think about connecting the dots and creating insights to empower your company’s potential.

-Forbes says that 2.5 quintillion bytes of data are created every day and only 0.5% data generated is analyzed!
+Forbes says that 2.5 quintillion bytes of data are created every day and only 0.5% of data generated is analyzed!
 Make sure your data is worth the effort / has a purpose behind it.
 The benefits of having a meaningful data structure can create a huge difference in your company.

-Swing by our reader’s favorite posts:
+Swing by our reader’s favourite posts:

 - How much should you be earning as a NetSuite Admin?: Anderson Frank survey teaches us the value of a NetSuite Admin for companies, highlighting the best opportunities to grow your career.

 - The complete guide to NetSuite Implementation: Trajectory’s consultants met together to discept the NetSuite implementation process and explained in detail the considerations you must have to deliver a successful project.

 - Optimize your ERP with these 8 must-have Suite Apps: looking for the best integrations to empower your ERP?
 Take a look at our suggested NetSuite third-party apps for happier teams & smooth operations.